MarcusEstr/jekyll-site/Notes.md

 #Comment out with hashtag icon.
 THen put in your own theme.
 #Then go to underscore congif.yml and change `theme:` to say the new theme, jekyll-athena for ex.
 #to install the new gem, need to go to cmd and run `bundle` command.
+#the gem jekyll-compose added in gemfile file allows easier way to create posts.
+#use the command `bundle exec jekyll post "Post Name Here"`
+#for it to automatically create file in underscore posts folder!